SquegTech/monorail/README.md

 Once all setup the bash shell for the PHP app can be accessed with `docker-compose -f docker-compose.development.yml exec monorail-app bash`.
 Inside of the bash shell the following things can be done:
 - Run a Laravel command with `php artisan`.
-- Execute `npm run development` to compile assets once to `npm run watch` to automatically compile assets when they are changed.
+- Execute `npm run development` to compile assets once or `npm run watch` to automatically compile assets when they are changed.

 ### Production Environment